jaimiecarlson/alexaPrint/README.md

 THINGS TO DO DURING PENNAPPS:

--Query to Thingiverse for most common object (GET requests from REST API)
+-Query to Thingiverse for most common object (GET requests from REST API) (Probably stick to Tools category for best results)

     https://www.thingiverse.com/developers/rest-api-reference: